Professor of Law

 J.D., University of Georgia

-Elizabeth Weeks Leonard joined the Georgia Law faculty in 2011 as an associate professor teaching Torts and Health Law Survey.
-Her additional teaching and research interests include health care financing and regulation, and public health law.
+Elizabeth Weeks Leonard joined the Georgia Law faculty in 2011 as an associate professor and was promoted to the rank of full professor in 2013.
+Her teaching and research interests include torts, health law, health care financing and regulation, and public health law.

 Prior to coming to UGA, Leonard served on the faculty at the University of Kansas School of Law.
 During her time there, she was honored with the Howard M. and Susan Immel Award for Teaching Excellence and with the Meredith Docking Faculty Scholar Award, a university-wide honor for faculty who have distinguished themselves early in their careers.
 Additionally, she has served as a visiting professor at the University of the Pacific McGeorge School of Law and at Georgia Law.

-Her scholarship includes articles published in the Hofstra Law Review, the University of Pennsylvania Journal of Constitutional Law, the Washington University Law Review and the North Carolina Law Review.
+Her scholarship includes articles published in the Boston University Law Review, the Hofstra Law Review, the University of Pennsylvania Journal of Constitutional Law, the Washington University Law Review and the North Carolina Law Review.
 She was also recognized as one of four emerging health law scholars nationwide by the American Society of Law, Medicine & Ethics with its Health Law Scholars Award in 2005.
-Leonard currently serves as secretary for the Association of American Law Schools Section on Law, Medicine, and Health Care.
+Leonard currently serves as chair of the Association of American Law Schools Section on Law, Medicine, and Health Care.

 Before entering academe, Leonard worked as an associate in the Health Industry Group at Vinson & Elkins in Houston.
 She also served as a judicial clerk for Judge Jacques L. Wiener Jr. of the U.S. Court of Appeals for the 5th Circuit and for Chief Justice Thomas R. Phillips of the Supreme Court of Texas.